Travis d'Arnaud Preview, Player Props: Braves vs. Mets

 Travis d'Arnaud At The Plate

-- In 57.7% of his 52 games this season, d'Arnaud has picked up at least one hit.
-He's also had 12 multi-hit games.

-- He has gone deep in 15.4% of his games this season, and 4.3% of his trips to the dish.
+- He has hit a long ball in eight games this year (15.4%), homering in 4.3% of his trips to the dish.

 - In 38.5% of his games this season, he has scored at least once.
 And he's had three games with multiple runs (5.8%).